 The Jews were expelled from England on July 25, 1290 — the ninth day of Av.
 Similarly, the Jews were expelled from France on July 21, 1306 — the ninth day of Av.
 In 1492, the Golden Age of Spain came to a close when Queen Isabella and her husband Ferdinand ordered that the Jews be banished from the land “for the greater glory of the church and the Christian religion.”
 The edict of expulsion was signed on March 31, 1492, and the Jews were given exactly four months to put their affairs in order and leave the country.
 The Hebrew date on which no Jews were allowed any longer to remain in the land where they had enjoyed welcome and prosperity for centuries?
 Of course you know it had to be — the ninth of Av.

-More recently: Historians agree that World War II and the Holocaust were actually the long drawn out conclusion of World War I, which began in 1914.
+More recently: Historians agree that World War II and the Holocaust were actually the long-drawn-out conclusions of World War I, which began in 1914.
 Barbara Tuchman wrote a book about that first great World War, which she called The Guns of August.
 Had a Jewish scholar written the book, perhaps it would have been titled with a more specific date than just a month.
 Yes, amazingly enough, the First World War also began, on the Hebrew calendar, on the ninth day of Av, on Tisha B’Av.

 And yet still more: The Jewish community center in Buenos Aires was bombed, killing 86 and wounding 300 others, on Monday July 18, 1994.
 On the Jewish calendar, the ninth of Av, 5754.